Breword/tmux/Clipboard.md

 the operating system control sequences so it is known as OSC 52

-The way it works is that when text is copied in tmux it is packaged up and sent to the outside terminal in a similar way to how tmux sends text.
+The way it works is that when text is copied in tmux it is packaged up and sent to the outside terminal in a similar way to how tmux draws the text and colours and attributes.
 The outside terminal recognises the clipboard escape sequence and sets the system clipboard.

 The big advantage of `set-clipboard` is that it works over and *ssh(1)* connection even if X11 forwarding is not configured.
 The disadvantages are that